Rio Las Vegas: Later years

-Following the 2008 financial crisis, most of Harrah's cash flow went to its Strip properties, leaving the Rio to become neglected.
+Following the Great Recession, most of Harrah's cash flow went to its Strip properties, leaving the Rio to become neglected.
 At the end of 2008, the Rio launched an opt-in mobile marketing campaign, providing promotions to customers via text messages.
 Two years later, it began offering resident discounts in an effort to attract more locals.

 As of 2010, Harrah's had considered several purchase offers for the Rio, including a $450 million proposal by Penn National Gaming.
 Out of Harrah's 10 local properties, 9 of them were on the Las Vegas Strip, with the Rio as the outlier.
 The Rio's off-Strip location made it difficult for Harrah's to market the resort to customers of its other properties.
 Furthermore, the Rio had lost the popularity it had under Marnell's ownership in the 1990s.
 The property had received numerous complaints relating to maintenance and service, which employees blamed on cost-cutting measures by Harrah's.
 However, an imminent sale did not occur, and the Rio remained under the same ownership for the next decade.

-Harrah's was renamed as Caesars Entertainment Corporation later in 2010.
+Harrah's was renamed Caesars Entertainment Corporation later in 2010.
 At the time, the Rio was valued at approximately $500 million.
 It included a 117300 sqft casino with 1,100 slot machines and 90 table games, as well as 160000 sqft of convention space.

 The Rio stayed competitive in the 2010s thanks to the World Series of Poker, as well as Caesars' database of 55 million rewards club members.
 Superkarts USA (SKUSA) also held its SuperNationals kart racing event at the Rio each year, taking place on a temporary circuit set up in the resort's parking lot.
 The Rio has also hosted a Star Trek convention every year since 2011.
 In addition, it hosted the DEF CON hacker convention from 2011 to 2014.